A Common Background

 When the Roman officer saw that Paul's speech to the crowd merely incited them to greater wildness, he lost patience with Paul and ordered his soldiers to carry him into the fortress.
 He ordered further that they examine him by scourging.
 He meant they should beat him with a lash until he was so desperate to escape from further pain that he would tell them everything they wished to know.
 This method of extracting a confession from a suspected criminal was standard procedure for Roman rulers when dealing with their non-Roman subjects, and Claudius naturally assumed that Paul was an ordinary subject without special rights.

 Paul replied that he had not bought citizenship.
 He had inherited it from his father.
 History records that many Jews in Asia Minor were granted Roman citizenship long before.
-There is evidence that Tarsus received Jews as citizens as early as 171 BC.
+There is evidence that Tarsus received Jews as citizens of their city as early as 171 BC.
 Later, when Asia Minor fell under the control of the Roman general Pompey in about 60 BC, the descendants of these Jews received Roman citizenship.

 Claudius did not know what to do with his prisoner.
 The reason for the tumult surrounding Paul was a great mystery.
 What did the Jews have against him?
 Before he could deal with Paul properly, he had to know what kind of threat he posed to public order and safety.
 At last, determined to gain the information he needed before he could dispose of the prisoner, the officer resolved to take Paul before the Sanhedrin.
 He wanted to hear from Jewish leaders exactly what accusations they had to bring against Paul.
 So, he ordered them to convene the Sanhedrin in a full session.
 When they gathered, he went to the meeting himself, taking Paul along so that he might speak in his own defense.

 Paul took a seat in front, with Jewish guards surrounding him.
 Who presided over the meeting is a matter of some dispute.
 It may have been the Roman officer, or it may have been the high priest.
 In either case, the high priest had a place in front of the assembly.
 Yet Paul did not recognize him.
+He spoke earlier as if he knew the high priest (v.
+5), but perhaps well more than twenty years had gone by since he last saw the man, and in that period someone may change to the extent of being no longer recognizable.
+That was especially likely in the case of the high priest presiding over the session attended by Paul.
+History records that he was unusually overweight, no doubt a condition that had greatly worsened over time.
+It may well have left him with a much different appearance than Paul remembered.

 © 2009, 2012 Stanley Edgar Rickard (Ed Rickard, the author).
 All rights reserved.